mablack/cordova-diagnostic-plugin/README.md

 Note that this plugin is intended for use in a **native** mobile environment.
 It will **NOT** work in a browser-emulated Cordova environment, for example by running `cordova serve` or using the [Ripple emulator](https://github.com/ripple-emulator/ripple).

+### Version 3.2 for iOS 10

+`cordova.plugins.diagnostic@3.2.0` adds support for the new UserNotifications framework added in iOS 10.
+To build using v3.2.0, you will need to use XCode 8+ because there's no way to conditionally include a framework using the `<framework>` tag in the plugin.xml.

+Currently (25 Sep 2016) cloud-based build platforms such as Phonegap Build, Ionic Cloud and Intel XDK are still using an XCode 7 build environment, so building with `cordova.plugins.diagnostic@3.2` results in a fatal build error `framework not found UserNotifications`.

+Therefore, users of these cloud platforms should specify `cordova.plugins.diagnostic@3.1` in their config.xml until such time as their cloud platform is updated to use XCode 8+.

 ### Version 3.1 backward-incompatibility